9 Basketball Court Surface Color Ideas That Make Courts Look Bigger & Brighter

 1. What is the best color for an outdoor basketball court?

-The best colors for an outdoor basketball court are usually a combination of blue, green, and grey for the playing surface, paired with white or yellow lines for high visibility.
+The best color for an outdoor basketball court is usually a combination of blue, green, and grey surface with white or yellow lines for visibility.
+Choose a lighter shade if your court’s in a hotter climate and a dark shade if your court has high traffic.

 2. What is the best basketball court surface for outdoor use?

-For outdoor use, the best basketball surface is an asphalt or concrete court topped with acrylic coating.
-It is a durable option with great traction and ball bounce.
+For outdoor basketball courts, the best surface is an asphalt or concrete base with an acrylic coating.
+This surface offers a durable playing field with great traction and ball bounce.

 3. How to light up a dark basketball court?

-To light up a dark basketball court, add LED lights to the court.
-Make sure to balance the total brightness, pole placement, and glare control to create an even playing surface that doesn’t blind the players.
+You should add LED lights to light up your dark basketball court.
+But make sure that you balance the total brightness, pole placement, and glare control so the lighting doesn't blind the players.

 4. What type of paint is used for an outdoor basketball court?